2005:

 2008:

-The first of 4 Star Wars Weekends kick off at the Disney-MGM Studios in Florida.
+The first (of 4) Star Wars Weekends kick off at Disney' Hollywood

-This weekend's celebrities include Jeremy Bulloch and Daniel Logan.
+Studios.
+This weekend's guest celebrities include Jeremy Bulloch and Daniel Logan.

 1953: